-A rich and flavoursome Butternut Squash and Roasted Red Pepper Soup made with oven roasted sweet red peppers, creamy butternut squash and caramelised red onions blended together with spicy sriracha chilli sauce and punchy fresh lime juice.
+A rich and flavoursome Roasted Red Pepper and Butternut Squash Soup made with oven roasted sweet red peppers, creamy butternut squash and caramelised red onions blended together with spicy sriracha chilli sauce and punchy fresh lime juice.

-This easy red pepper soup is inspired by the delicious-looking ‘chuck it all on a baking tray, roast it then blend it up’ soups that have been all over TikTok in the last year.
+This easy roasted red pepper and butternut squash soup is inspired by the delicious-looking ‘chuck it all on a baking tray, roast it then blend it up’ soups that have been all over TikTok in the last year.

 Butternut squash and red pepper are added to a baking tray along with red onion and a bulb of garlic and baked until everything is sweet, sticky and caramelised.